alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

   name: Exporting and doing business abroad
   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---
-You can only export ozone-depleting substances (ODS) in special situations.
+You can only export ozone-depleting substances (ODS) outside the EU in special situations.
 You can get an export licence for:

 - HCFCs used for refrigeration, foam blowing fire-fighting or solvents
 - CFCs or CTCs for laboratory or analytical use